 Climate in Sicily

-The climate on Sicily varies significantly throughout the region, with some areas experiencing extreme heat during summer months due to their location near deserts such as Libya or Algeria while other regions experience milder temperatures.
+The climate on Sicily varies significantly throughout the region, with some areas experiencing extreme heat during the summer months due to their location near deserts such as Libya or Algeria while other regions experience milder temperatures.
 Typical weather is the Mediterranean, which means hot summers (often over 38 degrees Celsius) but not too much rain – except for thunderstorms from time to time around Palermo and Catania

 Best to visit during the spring because there is so much beautiful scenery and many of the festivals that happen only in this part of Sicily occur then as well!
 The climate can vary by region, with some parts being too cold and others with very high temperatures.

-Famous Sicilians: famous Sicilian personalities include Luciano Pavarotti or Totò, both internationally renowned opera singers; Giuseppe Garibaldi is also known for his military exploits;
+Famous Sicilians: famous Sicilian personalities include Luciano Pavarotti or Totò, both internationally renowned opera singers;

-Traditional Sicilian Dishes
+Traditional Sicilian Food

 Sicilian Wine is a unique product of the Mediterranean, and Sicily produces some of the finest wines in Italy.
 The island’s major wine-producing area encompasses all around Etna volcano including its foothills as well as smaller areas at Castelbuono (in the west), Palermo (near Trapani) and Messina.
 Sicilian grapes – such as Nero d’Avola, Inzolia, Catarratto Bianco, Grillo and Chardonnay are used to produce crisp white wines tasting of citrus fruit; while reds made from varieties like Carricante or Frappato have an aroma reminiscent of strawberries